RHockley/web-scraping-challenge/README.md

+# ANSWERS TO QUESTIONS
+## how many months are there on Mars?
+12

+## how many Martian (not Earth) days' worth of data are there in the scraped dataset?
+1977

+## what are the coldest and warmest months on Mars (at the location of Curiosity)?
+Obtain the answer by averaging the minimum daily temperature of each month.
+Plot the results as a bar plot.
+Coldest = month 3
+Warmest = month 8

+## which months have the lowest and highest atmospheric pressure on Mars?
+Obtain the answer by averaging the daily atmospheric pressure of each month.
+Plot the results as a bar plot.
+Lowest = month 6
+Highest = month 9

+## approximately how many terrestrial (earth) days are there in a Martian year?
+In other words, in the time that Mars circles the Sun once, how many days elapse on the Earth?
+Estimate the result visually by plotting the daily minimum temperature.
+Approximately 730 Earth days

 # Unit 12 Homework: Mission to Mars

 In this assignment, you will scrape information from Mars-related websites and analyse it with Pandas.
 The following information outlines what you need to do.